trade-export/next-ops/README.md

 ## Hot Fixes

-* The determination as to whether we make a hotfix must come from a discussion between QA, a product person and a member of the dev team.
+* The determination as to whether we make a hotfix must come from a discussion between QA, a product person and a member of the dev team
 * Hot fixes should be branched off of main into a hotfix branch.
 * Hot fix branches will deploy to a hot fix environment (Future state.
 For now we will need to deploy them to QA)
-* Once a hot fix is verified by QA it will be released to production and the hot fix branch will be merged back into develop.
+* Once a hot fix is verified by QA it will be released to production and the hot fix branch will be merged back into develop

 ## Commit message format for Semantic Release

 semantic-release uses the commit messages to determine the type of changes in the codebase.
-Following formalized conventions for commit messages, semantic-release automatically determines the next semantic version number, generates a changelog and publishes the release.
+Following formalized conventions for commit messages, semantic-release automatically determines the next semantic version number, generates a changelog and publishes the release

 ## Must be one of the following: